Manifest destiny: Spanish–American War

 In 1898, the United States intervened in the Cuban insurrection and launched the Spanish–American War to force Spain out.
 According to the terms of the Treaty of Paris, Spain relinquished sovereignty over Cuba and ceded the Philippine Islands, Puerto Rico, and Guam to the United States.
 The terms of cession for the Philippines involved a payment of the sum of $20 million by the United States to Spain.
-The treaty was highly contentious and denounced by William Jennings Bryan, who tried to make it a central issue in the 1900 election.
-He was defeated in landslide by McKinley.
+The treaty was highly contentious and denounced by William Jennings Bryan, who tried to make it a central issue in the 1900 election, which he lost to McKinley.

 The Teller Amendment, passed unanimously by the U.S. Senate before the war, which proclaimed Cuba "free and independent", forestalled annexation of the island.
 The Platt Amendment (1902) then established Cuba as a virtual protectorate of the United States.